Ayanfe401/Business-Efficiency-and-Digital-Transformation-with-Microsoft-Power-Platform/Sales Pitch.md

 ---

-## Omega Manufacturing Industry – Digital Transformation Sales Pitch
+## A mid - sized company – Digital Transformation Sales Pitch

 Click [here](https://1drv.ms/p/c/03cfc99376a3ee7d/EUa8Ny6xH4JPhC6wXhIKDF4BhzV5m7QF8tQIru6z44R5DQ) to view my Sales Pitch Presentation
 This presentation provides a clear breakdown of the business needs and how Microsoft Power Platform can be used to digitally transform Omega Manufacturing Industry's operations.